UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 default: None

-extractors will allow you to extract information embeded into sidecar files.
+extractors will allow you to extract information embedded into sidecar files.
 In the example above, it will try to match 2 different regex expressions (keys: task, run) within the SeriesDescription field and bodypart in BodyPartExamined field.